Zazou89/BetterBags_BattlePetItems/README.md

 # BetterBags - Battle Pets Items
 This addon must be used with [BetterBags](https://www.curseforge.com/wow/addons/better-bags).
-It creates a new category for all Battle Pets Items.
-List comes from [LownIgnitus](https://www.curseforge.com/wow/addons/adibags-battle-pet-items).
+It creates a new category for all Battle Pets Items, including :

-It contains the following categories:
 - Currency Items
 - Battle Pet Containing Items
 - Supplies Bags